nbnHackathon25/nbn-python-package-template/.github/instructions/python.instructions.md

 ## Additional Custom Instructions
 - Ensure coverage is tested using `pytest-cov` and `diff-cover`.
 - Use `uv` for package management and virtual environments.
-- Use `commitizen` for commit messages and version bumping in ci.
+- Use `cz` for commit messages and version bumping in ci.
 - Use `pre-commit` hooks for linting and formatting checks before commits.
 - Use `ruff` for linting and code quality checks.